danedmunds/danedmunds.ca/content/post/wait-time-scraping.md

 Now every 15 minutes (on the 15s) I would scrape the wait times and append them to a csv file that I could import to Google Sheets or Excel.

-After spending a couple days coping and pasting the data to a spreadsheet I knew I needed to do something to auto update my sheet instead.
+After spending a couple days copying and pasting the data to a spreadsheet I knew I needed to do something to auto update my sheet instead.

 To do this I needed to figure out an automated way to update Google Sheets.
 I had hoped that they would have personal API keys but I couldn't find one.
 Instead I had to register an app for API access.